-Adoption of the Proposed MP would be in compliance with the Act.
-Implementation of future specific actions under an OMP or otherwise would require separate assessment of effects to species and critical habitat in compliance with ESA.
+Adoption of the Proposed MP would be in compliance with the Act upon receipt of concurrence.
+Implementation of future specific actions under the MP or OMP would require assessment of effects to species and critical habitat in compliance with ESA.